zinc-collective/convene/README.md

 ## Overview

 Convene is an _Operating System_ for **Community Owned Digital Infrastructure**.
-Once installed to the cloud, you access Convene via a web browser or on-device apps.
+Once deployed to a server, Convene is accessed by any web browser.

 Convene serves as a community-owned, more ethical alternative to investor-owned online tools like SquareSpace, Etsy, Patreon, Zoom, Yelp, and more.

-A Convene Deployment is a _Neighborhood_, which People can create _Spaces_ in, and fill those _Spaces_ with _Furniture_ to meet their collective digital needs.
-For example
+A Convene Deployment is a _Neighborhood_.
+People create _Spaces_ in a _Neighborhood_, and fill those _Spaces_ with _Furniture_ to meet their collective digital needs.
+For example:

 - A Regional Co-operative network could provide their members with shared payments and video communication infrastructure.
 - A Farmer's Market could provide professionally designed websites and social media presences for their vendors.